Colin was a professional ophthalmology technician and photographer. He was an outdoor enthusiast with an adventurer’s heart.

 A gifted musician, Colin learned to play the piano, drums, and guitar.
 He focused on the guitar, becoming skilled at playing music from his favorite bands with his friends.

-A master skier, Colin frequently skied moguls and black runs at Winter Park and cross country skied around the rocky mountains.
+An expert skier, Colin frequently skied moguls and black runs at Winter Park and cross country skied around the rocky mountains.

 Colin was an experienced backpacker, venturing into the mountains at a young age with his family, then as an adult on solo trips and excursions with friends.